 The most practical way is to start your jump rope workout with some good side swings.
 Swing the rope at high speed along your body a few times, alternating left and right.
 Due to the speed of the rotation, the rope straightens and you can jump rope in one movement.

 We found another rigorous remedy on the internet, here we found the tip to boil the rope.
-WE HIGHLY RECOMMEND THIS!!!!
+WE STRONGLY ADVISE AGAINST THIS!!!!

 PVC cannot withstand a temperature of 100°C. The heat resistance of PVC is approx. 60°C to a maximum of 70°C. If a PVC rope is exposed to higher temperatures, this affects the structure of the rope.